 FCI Program of MSH

-The FCI Program of MSH engages in constructive activism, partnering with allies and champions in government to effect positive programmatic and policy change.
-It speaks out for maternal, sexual, and reproductive health and rights within key global forums, initiatives, frameworks, and advocacy partnerships.
-The FCI Program calls for universal access to high-quality, culturally respectful health care and works to increase equity by reaching young people, indigenous groups, and other underserved populations.
-Linking global-level commitments with country-level action, the FCI Program works with local partners to hold governments accountable for fulfilling promises to improve women’s and children’s health and rights.
-It builds advocacy skills of civil society partners and networks at the country and community levels.
-Approaching health issues with a gender-focused, rights-based approach, the FCI Program develops and communicates compelling advocacy messages built on a foundation of evidence.
+The FCI Program of MSH engaged in constructive activism, partnering with allies and champions in government to effect positive programmatic and policy change.
+It spoke out for maternal, sexual, and reproductive health and rights within key global forums, initiatives, frameworks, and advocacy partnerships.
+The FCI Program called for universal access to high-quality, culturally respectful health care and worked to increase equity by reaching young people, indigenous groups, and other underserved populations.
+Linking global-level commitments with country-level action, the FCI Program worked with local partners to hold governments accountable for fulfilling promises to improve women’s and children’s health and rights.
+It built advocacy skills of civil society partners and networks at the country and community levels.
+Approaching health issues with a gender-focused, rights-based approach, the FCI Program developed and communicated compelling advocacy messages built on a foundation of evidence.

 - Promotion of skilled pregnancy and childbirth care